swayf/grako/README.rst

 --------------

 **1.0rc2**
+    Second release candidate.
 Made memoization local to each parser instance so the cached information from one parse doesn't stay (as garbage) when parsing multiple (hundreds of) input files.

 **1.0rc1**
-    Initial release.
+    First release candidate.